 Now that the house hunting season is in full swing, I thought it’s a good idea to revisit these house selling tips again.
-Although the economy improved quite a bit since last season, the housing market still favors buyers over sellers.
-You’d be hard pressed to find multiple buyers bidding up a house.
-The fact is, sellers are still finding themselves in a competitive market and have to differentiate themselves in order to make a sale.
+Although the economy has been improving, the housing market still favors buyers over sellers in many areas (with the exception of some low inventory areas where there are more buyers than sellers).
+Regardless, sellers are still finding themselves in a competitive market and have to differentiate themselves in order to sell their house faster.
 Fortunately, there are proven techniques that you can use to help you sell your home quicker and some of these will even help you get more money for your home.

-To make sure your home sells in a buyer’s market, there are a few things that you could do.
+To make sure your home sells faster, there are a few things that you could do.
 Here are 9 home improvement techniques to help you sell your home more quickly:

 I know it’s very difficult to sell your home for less than what you bought it for a few years ago.
 It’s even harder if you’re upside down on your home loan.
 But you can’t insist on unrealistic price if you want to sell your home in a down market.
-To find the right price, you can check other homes for sale in your area, check web sites like Zillow, or get an appraisal.
+To find the right price, the best thing to do is contact a local Realtor.
+Alternatively, you can check other homes for sale in your area, using web sites like Reatlor.com or Zillow.

 Although you can’t compete with banks that are selling foreclosed homes, you’ll be in a much better position to compete against other sellers who aren’t as flexible on price.